digital-asset/cn-quickstart/README.md

 ### Artifactory Access

-Some artifacts are located in Digital Asset's [artifactory](https://digitalasset.jfrog.io).
+As mentioned, Some Docker images are from Digital Asset's [artifactory](https://digitalasset.jfrog.io).
 To access these artifacts the build system in this repository will use a `~/.netrc` file.
 You can get (or create) the necessary credentials on your [user profile](https://digitalasset.jfrog.io/ui/user_profile) page.
 The `.netrc` file should contain the following:

 ```sh
 machine digitalasset.jfrog.io